Speak to a local memory care advisor 24/7: (888) 595-9951

 The Ridgemont At Edgewood Summit

-When searching for dementia units in Charleston, West Virginia, you will come across The Ridgemont At Edgewood Summit as a wonderful and luxurious dementia and memory care option that is situated at 300 Baker Lane in 25302 zip code.
-It provides a total capacity of 42 memory care units.
-The Ridgemont At Edgewood Summit offers amenities such as transportation to medical appointments, regular checks for weight loss and gain and special Alzheimer’s programs to decrease frustration.
+When trying to find memory care centers in Charleston, West Virginia, you will come across The Ridgemont At Edgewood Summit as a wonderful and luxurious memory and dementia care option that is situated at 300 Baker Lane in 25302 zip code.
+It provides a maximum capacity of 42 Alzheimer’s and memory care units.
+The Ridgemont At Edgewood Summit includes amenities like access to geriatric physician, pet therapy and mental games.
 Its license # is 504002.
 The Ridgemont At Edgewood Summit provides dementia care services not just to seniors in Charleston, but also to Kanawha county older adults.

 Clark's Christian Care